Serhiivka missile strike

-On 1 July 2022, at 01:00 AM (UTC+3), a Russian missile hit a residential building and two missiles hit a recreational center in Serhiivka, in Bilhorod-Dnistrovskyi Raion (Odesa Oblast).
+On 1 July 2022, at 01:00 am (UTC+3), a Russian missile hit a residential building and two missiles hit a recreational center in Serhiivka, Bilhorod-Dnistrovskyi Raion, Odesa Oblast.
 The missile strike killed at least 21 people (including a 12-year-old boy).
-The event has signs of a war crime.
 July 2 was declared a day of mourning in the region.

 Course of events

-According to preliminary information, three Tu-22M3 aircraft of the Russian Air Force flew from the Volgograd Oblast to Crimea, and after 1200 km fired three Kh-22s, supersonic anti-ship missiles designed for use against aircraft carriers, in the direction of the Bilhorod-Dnistrovskyi district to the resort Serhiivka village.
+According to preliminary information, three Tu-22M3 aircraft of the Russian Air Force flew from Volgograd Oblast to Crimea, and after 1200 km fired three Kh-22s, supersonic anti-ship missiles designed for use against aircraft carriers, in the direction of the Bilhorod-Dnistrovskyi district to the resort Serhiivka village.

 One missile hit a 9-story residential building, completely destroying one section.
 The fire spread from the apartment building to the attached store.

 The second missile hit a recreation center in the Bilhorod-Dnistrovskyi region.
 The fire did not start at the recreation center.

 As a result of these strikes, a rehabilitation center for children administered by Moldova in the village was hit.
 One of its workers died and five others were injured.